eligrey/FileSaver.js/README.md

 Syntax
 ------

-    FileSaver saveAs(in Blob data, in DOMString filename);
+    FileSaver saveAs(in Blob data, in DOMString filename)

 Examples
 --------